Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 Why Forever 21 Failed:

-Expanded Without Insight: Opened stores globally without understanding climate, culture, or demand.
+Expanded Without Insight: They opened stores globally without understanding climate, culture, or demand.

-Ignored Values Shift: As consumers cared more about sustainability, F21 stuck to mass production.
+Ignored Values Shift: As consumers became more eco-conscious, F21 continued mass production.

-No Clear Focus: Their stores were overwhelming, with no curated experience.
+No Clear Focus: Their stores overwhelmed shoppers with an uncurated experience.

 What They Should’ve Done: